Zero-Rock/react-markdown-editor-lite/README.md

 ## Differences with origin
 * change onImageUpload parameters
+* support for additional left and right nodes of the toolbar
+* separate html rendering styles, which can be imported by yourself
+* remove IE9 icon style support, reduce style file size

 * A light-weight(20KB zipped) Markdown editor of React component
 * Supports TypeScript